b1f6c1c4/no-evil-eol-newline/README.md

 You SHOULD NOT use this package if you think:

 - (Either) `\n` at the end of a file is totally heresy;
-- (Or) a new line MUST be displayed magnificently to show how well you did by appending `\n` to each file you write, and indicating your fidelity of that.
+- (Or) a new line MUST be displayed magnificently to indicate your fidelity of appending `\n` to each file you write.

 # Introduction